 Chesterton, Lewis and the Sacramental Tradition

 This course examines the works of two of the most prominent 20th century British Christian writers.
 Although both authors are renowned as apologists, the course focuses upon their imaginative writings and how these served as invaluable expressions of their thought and spiritual vision.
-Works considered include Chesterton’s novel, The Man Who Was Thursday and Lewis’ novels, Out of the Silent Planet and Till We Have Faces.
+Works considered include Chesterton’s novel, The Man Who Was Thursday and Lewis’ novels.

 This course flows from the new Seton Hall University core curriculum and endeavors to flesh out the meaning of "the Catholic intellectual tradition."
 Its aim is to analyze the Catholic classics in the light of human interiority, particularly the human passion for meaning, for the good and for God.